Ullswater - Lowther - Haweswater drive

 Coordinates: N 54.52902, W 2.67619

-Shap is a not particularly attractive long linear village on the main A6 road.
-The village was more important and much busier before the M6 motorway was built and it does offer a few facilities for visitors including public toilets at the village car park.
-There is a small supermarket, post office, cafe, Shap chippy and a couple of pubs, The Bulls Head Inn and at the southern end of the village, The Greyhound Hotel.
+Once a village of some prominence due to its location on the main A6 road, Shap offered comfort to those travelling over the notorious Shap summit before the M6 motorway was completed around 1970.
+Much quieter nowadays and not much to see but the long linear village does offer a few facilities for visitors, including a small supermarket, post office, cafe, Shap chippy, The Bulls Head Inn and The Greyhound Hotel.
+There is also an open air swimming pool which claims to be the highest heated outdoor pool in England.
 Behind the Fire Station, a 10 minute walk across fields takes you to the Goggleby Stone, one of the many prehistoric monuments in the area.
-Free parking in the village car park.
+Free parking and public toilets at the village car park.

 Turn right out of the car park on the A6 north.
 After approx 0.3 miles, just before the end of the village, take the left turn signposted to Bampton.
 Beyond the village the road is lined with limestone walls, a feature of this area.
 In a short distance take the first left turn signposted to Keld.
 Continue approx 0.7 miles along the narrow lane to enter the village of Keld.
 There is some roadside parking in the centre of the small village, or beyond the village next to the river.